Skip to search Skip to content

 Schonbrunn Palace, Austria

 In a city praised for its architecture, Vienna’s summer palace still stands out.
-You can see the apartments of the former Emperor of Austria, Franz Joseph, as well as wander perfectly preened gardens.
+You can see the apartments of the former Emperor of Austria, Franz Joseph, then take a wander around the perfectly preened gardens.

 Szechenyi Thermal Baths, Budapest